Unipotent Ideals and Harish-Chandra Bimodules: A proof of a conjecture of Vogan

-In \cite[Sec 2]{Vogan1991}, Vogan attaches to $\cB$ a twisted local system $\mathcal{L}_{\cB}$ on $\OO_K$.
-Since $\cA_0^{\widetilde{X}}$ is a canonical quantization, the `twist' corresponds to a square root of the canonical bundle on $\OO_K$, see \cite[Thm 8.7]{Vogan1991}.
+Finally suppose that $\Ann(\mathcal{B}) = I_0(\OO)$.
+In this situation, one can associate to $\mathcal{B}$ a certain $K$-equivariant vector bundle $\mathcal{L}_K$ on $\OO_K$, see \cite[Sec 2]{Vogan1991}.
+In fact, this vector bundle has the additional structure of a twisted local system (with `twist' corresponding to a square root of the canonical bundle on $\OO_K$, see \cite[Thm 8.7]{Vogan1991}).
 In this setting, Vogan's conjecture is as follows.